-Galpins Audit Completion Report has been included at Attachment B (refer Attachment B) and a representative from Galpins will attend the meeting to present the report and address any queries raised by the Committee.
+Galpins Audit Completion Report has been included at Attachment B (refer Attachment B).

-The Committee will note that interim audit produced a positive result, with 29 out of 31 internal controls deemed to be operating effectively, and noting no high-risk matters raised.
-This was a notable improvement on the prior year, emphasising East Waste's commitment to mitigating financial risk and promoting transparency, further reflected through regular audit action progress tracking at Committee meetings.
+The Board will note that interim audit produced a positive result, with 29 out of 31 internal controls deemed to be operating effectively, and noting no high-risk matters raised.
+This was a notable improvement on the prior year, emphasising East Waste's commitment to mitigating financial risk and promoting transparency, further reflected through regular audit action progress tracking at Audit & Risk Management Committee meetings.